Wuxhu11/LittleTiger/_projects/4_project.md

 >### **Network economics**
 <a id="AGT"></a>

-Previously, I mainly focused on service design, pricing and operations, as well as incentive compatibility.
+Previously, I mainly focused on service design, pricing and operations, as well as incentive compatibility {% cite Cheng23a %}.
+The main theoretical tools or approaches are algorithmic game theory, queueing theory, auctions, service differentiation, and analyitical modeling.
+Service design is the activity of planning and arranging people, infrastructure, communication and material components of a service in order to improve its quality, and the interaction between the service provider and its users.
+A mechanism is called incentive-compatible (IC) if every participant can achieve their own best outcome by reporting their true preferences.